-Note: Expect the enablement process to take longer when you apply deterministic encryption to a field with a large number of records.
-To support filtering, the enablement process also rebuilds field indexes.

-10. When you apply or remove deterministic encryption to a field, existing data in that field might not appear in queries or filters.
-To apply full deterministic functionality to existing data, synchronize all of your data with your active key material from the Encryption Statistics and Data Sync page.
+- Note: Expect the enablement process to take longer when you apply deterministic encryption to a field with a large number of records.
+To support filtering, the enablement process also rebuilds field indexes. - 5.
+When you apply or remove deterministic encryption to a field, it's possible that existing data in that field doesn't appear in queries or filters.
+To apply full deterministic functionality to existing data, synchronize all your data with your active key material from the Encryption Statistics and Data Sync page.
 For more information, see Synchronize Your Data Encryption with the Background Encryption Service.